retaildevcrews/helium-csharp/README.md

 - Securely build, deploy and run an Azure Kubernetes Service (AKS) application
 - Use Managed Identity to securely access resources
 - Securely store secrets in Key Vault
-- Securely build and deploy the Docker container from Azure Container Registry (ACR)
+- Securely build and deploy the Docker container to Azure Container Registry (ACR) or Docker Hub
 - Connect to and query Cosmos DB
 - Automatically send telemetry and logs to Azure Monitor

-> Instructions for setting up Key Vault, ACR, Azure Monitor and Cosmos DB are in the Helium [readme](https://github.com/retaildevcrews/helium)
+> Visual Studio Codespaces is the easiest way to evaluate helium as all of the prerequisites are automatically installed
+>
+> Follow the setup steps in the [Helium readme](https://github.com/retaildevcrews/helium) to setup Codespaces

 ## Prerequisites

-- Bash shell (tested on Mac, Ubuntu, Windows with WSL2, CodeSpaces)
+- Bash shell (tested on Visual Studio Codespaces, Mac, Ubuntu, Windows with WSL2)
   - Will not work with WSL1 or Cloud Shell
 - .NET Core SDK 3.1 ([download](https://dotnet.microsoft.com/download))
 - Docker CLI ([download](https://docs.docker.com/install/))